Chapter 34

 I gave him an annoyed glare with my head cocked.
 “This is a sparring match.
 Why would you let her put herself in danger?
 Even at the most heartless, I’m pretty sure that she’s a valuable asset.”
 I pointed out.

 “And you are right on that note.
-I never taught her how to condense raw Light Myst into a hard light form.
+I never taught her how to condense raw Lumina Myst into a hard light form.
 She must’ve figured it out on her own.
 Before this next match, I’ll be sure to tell her the spell is barred.”

 I gave a slow nod of agreement even as I thought to myself that I would need to ask Rose how she pulled it off.
 I had been trying the shadow blade trick for over a month and had no luck.